inovex/attractify/docs/getting-started.md

 # Introduction to Attractify
-In this tutorial we want to show you how to integrate Attractify into your application.
+In this tutorial, we want to show you how to integrate Attractify into your application.

 For more detailed information about a single Attractify component, e.g. which parameters are needed to track an event and what effect they have, please take a look at our detailed [reference](https://github.com/inovex/attractify/blob/master/docs/reference.md).

 ## Creating a channel
-In the first step we will be creating a channel.
+In the first step, we will be creating a **channel**.
 This is used to assign users to their access origin and to better target them later.
-For example, if you have a website and an app, create a separate channel for each of them.
+For example, if you have a website and an app, create a separate **channel** for each of them.

-You can find the channels in the left menu of the Attractify backend.
+You can find the **channels** in the left menu of the Attractify backend.
 In our example, the channel `Web` is created for a website.

-- `Name`: identify the channel later in Attractify.
+- `Name`: identify the **channel** later in Attractify.
-- `Key`: reference the channel from the SDK and in API calls.
+- `Key`: reference the **channel** from the SDK and in API calls.
 We suggest a lowercase key without spaces and special chars, e.g. `web`.

 ![](/docs/assets/channel.gif)

-## Create a context
+## Creating a context
 In order to capture, which boundary conditions the user brings along, you can define allowed context properties.
 For example, the country from which the user connects or the type of browser can be determined.

 You can find the contexts in the left menu of the Attractify backend.
 In our example, the context is defined for the channel `Web`.

-- `Key`: reference the channel from the SDK and in API calls.
+- `Key`: reference the **context property** from the SDK and in API calls.
 We suggest a lowercase key without spaces and special chars, e.g. `conn`.
 - `Type`: defines the Datatype used for the property, e.g. `string`.
 - `Regex Pattern`: used to ignore requests not matching the pattern.
 - `Required`: If set, requests without that property will be ignored.

 ![](/docs/assets/context.gif)

-## Generate API key
+## Generating an API key
 In order for the Attractify script to authenticate itself, you need an API key.
-Your Attractify script won't work without an API key.
+Your Attractify script won't work without an **API key**.

-You can find the API keys in the left menu of the Attractify backend.
+You can find the **API keys** in the left menu of the Attractify backend.
 You can create multiple API keys, for a given channel.
-In our example an API key for the channel `Web` is created.
+In our example, an **API key** for the channel `Web` is created.

 ![](/docs/assets/api-key.gif)
-## Creating events
+## Creating an event
-Now we create our first event.
-Events are used to track the users behaviour.
+Now we create our first **event**.
+Events are used to track the user's behavior.

-You can find the Events in the left menu of the Attractify backend.
-In our example the event tracks the visited page.
+You can find the **events** in the left menu of the Attractify backend.
+In our example, the **event** tracks the visited page.

- - `Name`: reference the channel from the SDK and in API calls, e.g.`pageName`.
+ - `Name`: reference the **event** from the SDK and in API calls, e.g. `pageName`.
- - `Description`: describe the use of the event.
+ - `Description`: describe the use of the **event**.

-Properties:
+#### Properties:
- - `key`:  reference the channel from the SDK and in API calls, e.g.
+ - `key`:  reference the **event property** from the SDK and in API calls, e.g. `pageName`.
- - `pageName`. `Type`: defines the Datatype used for the property, e.g. `string`.
+ - `Type`: datatype used for the property, e.g. `string`.
  - `Regex Pattern`: used to ignore requests not matching the pattern.
  - `Required`: If set, requests without that property will be ignored.

 ![](/docs/assets/events.gif)
-## Tracking events
+## Tracking an event
 In the example, the user visits our website.
-We track which page he visited and then look at the event log.
+We **track** which page he visited and then look at the event log.

 JavaScript code for the website tracking: